wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 LLMs are amazing at answering ambiguous questions, such as "Why did my girlfriend dump me?".

+This feature also makes them great at solving ambigous goals such as "Write some unit tests for main.py".

-In the context of agents, you can think of the user prompt as the *goal* the agent needs to achieve, and the LLM answer as the *action* taken by the agent to attempt and achieve the *goal*.
+In the context of LLM agents, you can think of the user prompt as the *goal* the agent needs to achieve, and the LLM's answer as the *action* taken by the agent to attempt and achieve the *goal*.

 To make the agent more useful, we can give it access to tools.
-The tools are used by the agent to execute different actions.

-For example, we may give the model a tool to run internet search.
-The agent may choose to use this tool to search on reddit common causes for relationships to break apart.
+Here we talk about tools instead of actions, and it is up to the LLM how to use the tool to perform an action.

+For example, we can have a tool for writing files, that the LLM can use to perform edit, or delete actions on different files.

 Finally, we can put this in a loop.

 Every time the agent takes an action, we evaluate whether the agent has achieved its goal.
 If not we take a different action that will move us towards achieving this goal.

-In a diagram it looks like this.

 ![LLM Diagram](./llm_diagram.png)